Innovation-by-alten/iba-web/README.md

 Create a pullrequest, describe what you have done and which task you have done.

 ##### Note!
 Someone always have to review and approve it before it merge with main.

+## Way to work
+Choose your issue that you will work with, assign the issue to you.
+Choose how to do it and have you want it to look like and if you want to change anyone else work, it's open for discussing.
+#### Remember it's a alten project.